Blog Layout

 When to Exit a PEO

-As companies grow, they’ll typically pay more in PEO administration fees.
+There are many signs your business may be outgrowing its PEO.
+As companies, grow, they’ll typically pay more in PEO administration fees.
 While the scalability of a PEO can be a benefit, it can also result in exorbitant costs that outweigh the benefits.

 There are other reasons you may want to exit a PEO.
 You may find that communication is lacking, or the PEO isn’t living up to the results they promised in the consideration phase.